The Different Story (World of Lust and Crime)

-The Different Story (World of Lust and Crime) is the third English album by German singer Peter Schilling.
+The Different Story (World of Lust and Crime) is the first compilation album by German singer-songwriter Peter Schilling, released through Elektra Records in 1989.

-The English counterpart to the German album of the same name, The Different Story (World of Lust and Crime) is the last English album by Peter Schilling to date.
-All the songs but the title track are from previous albums.
-Schilling later explained that he'd grown tired and needed a break by the time of the album's production and release, providing a possible reason why there was only one new track recorded.

-The title track was a collaborative effort between Peter Schilling and Enigma's Michael Cretu, and is the only song written and released in English only.
-"The Different Story (World of Lust and Crime)" was a Top 10 pop hit in Sweden.
+In producing the compilation, Schilling explained that he'd grown tired and needed a break by the time of the album's production and release, providing a possible reason why there was only one new track recorded.
+The title track was a collaborative effort between Schilling and Enigma's Michael Cretu, and is the only song written and released in English only.
+It was a top-10 pop hit in Sweden.
 Released in a dance mix, the song was also a club hit, reaching No. 16 on the Billboard Dance chart.
-It was Schilling's last U.S. Hot 100 Pop hit to date, peaking at No. 61.
+The song was Schilling's last Billboard Hot 100 pop hit to date, peaking at No. 61.